maxniedermeier/LLMs4PRP/README.md

 ### Evaluation Scripts (see /src/evaluation_scripts)

 Python scripts which helped us to evaluate the performance of the LLM predictions.
 The specific evaluation metrics are described in Section 3 of the paper.
+Note that:

+- the Hallucination_Calculator.py, Modesty_Calculator.py and Precision_Calculator.py directly output values over the command line.
+- the RoleSize_Creator.py is a helper function that creates new csv files, required for the Polp_Calculator.py
+- the PA_Calculator.py and RA_Calculator.py create a new csv file per run.
+We calculated the exact results using Microsoft Excel calculations. -> We count True values and then divide the result by the total number of rows).
+- the Polp_Calculator.py also creates a new csv file per run.
+This script requires you to run the RA_Calculator and the RoleSize_Creator.py in advance.
+We calculated the exact results using Microsoft Excel calculations. -> For each role-accurate row, calculate (A) the suggested_role_size - 1 and (B) the smallest_fitting_role_size - 1.
+Then, sum up all values of (A) and (B) independently and divide the sum of (A) through the sum of (B) values.

 ### FindRole (see /src/FindRole)

-Includes a Python script that implement the FindRole Algorithm as introduced in Subsection 5.1.
+Includes a Python script that implements the FindRole Algorithm as introduced in Subsection 5.1.

 ## Licensing and Attribution